 Paediatric Intensive Care Consultant

-Dr Phil Hyde is a Paediatric Intensive Care Consultant at University Hospital Southampton and holder of a Research Leaders Programme (RLP) fellowship.
+Dr Phil Hyde is a Paediatric Intensive Care Consultant at University Hospital Southampton and holder of a Research Leaders Programme (RLP) award.

 His research interests focus on developing a national clinical audit of pre-hospital critical care.

 Assessing critical care provision before patients reach hospital

 Dr Phil Hyde has worked as a consultant on the paediatric intensive care unit (PICU) at University Hospital Southampton since 2010.
 He has also worked as a pre-hospital consultant for Dorset and Somerset Air Ambulance since 2013.

 Phil started his RLP fellowship in 2022, with the aim of developing a national clinical audit of pre-hospital critical care to serve as a national collaborative asset.
 The programme, based within the University of Southampton, is called the ‘Pre-Hospital Research and Audit Network (PRANA).

 PRANA aims to provide a secure and confidential, high quality clinical registry of pre-hospital critical care activity in the UK.
 Crucially, this registry will be linked to existing national audits of critical care, trauma and out of hospital cardiac arrest as well as NHS longitudinal outcome data.
 PRANA will support operational analysis, service evaluation and clinical audit and provide a basis for research and development.
 The intention is to improve patient care with the support of data.

 Developing a collaboration to deliver a national audit